About Type Network

 With his partner Claudia Mens, Van Blokland worked for over thirty-five years as a designer in the studio they cofounded.
 His output ranged from sketching and model-making to programming in various languages.
 He specialized in systematic design: corporate identities, form systems, online publications, and tools for type design.

 Van Blokland has taught graphic design, typography, and type design for many years at the Royal Academy of Fine Arts (KABK) in The Hague and at the Academy of Fine Arts, Arnhem.
 His first typeface was Proforma, a large series commissioned by Purup, a Danish manufacturer of form-preparation systems.
 Proforma has now been released for general use through Type Network.
-In 1988, Van Blokland’s work brought him ATypI’s coveted Charles Peignot Prize.
+In 1988, Van Blokland’s work brought him ATypI’s coveted Prix Charles Peignot award.

 As cofounder and partner of Type Network, Van Blokland is a dedicated contributor and developer of new type and tools for type design.
 He currently teaches in the Master’s program in Graphic Design at AKV|St.Joost in Breda and at Type and Media, the postgraduate type design program at KABK in The Hague.
 Read more about his thoughts on design and education in this interview and in his Lubalin lecture, “Words,” delivered at Cooper Union in 2015.